-A new pedestrian bridge that connects several neighbourhoods along Fort Worth’s ‘Trinity’ river trail.
+A pedestrian bridge with complex geometry that connects several neighbourhoods along Fort Worth’s ‘Trinity’ river trail.

 AKT II was involved in developing the initial concept together with the artist.
 The bridge is essentially a concave ‘hull’ with a pathway, benches and railings that are built into a single form.
 Within our proposed concept, the structural system was completed with an all-timber skin, with sliced and CNC-milled cross-laminated timber (CLT) that followed the architectural surface.
 We also computationally optimised the proposed form and geometry, to reduce the overall material intensity, and we specified post-tensioned cabling to enhance the structure’s durability.